Bikeman868/NPL/docs/SYNTAX.md

 - `clone` to replace the message with modified copy.
 - `if`, `elseif` and `else` to add conditional routing logic.
 The conditional scope block is syntactically identical to the scope block of the `route`.
 - `while` and `for` to repeat routing logic.
 The loop's scope block is syntactically identical to the scope block of the `route`.

+Note that this document only defines the syntax.
+Details of how to use these statements is contained in the [Language Handbook](./LANGUAGE.md)

 ## Expressions